 As we transition to NextGen, the planning, implementation and monitoring functions must have a standard, integrated approach to safety risk management.
 A policy (Safety Risk Management Policy, Order 8040.4) was published on April 30, 2012, which includes requirements to perform integrated safety assessments.
 With these integrate safety assessments, hazards and risk information will be more efficiently shared among all stakeholders, including those that make decisions on NextGen planning and implementation.
 It will also assist in aligning and communicating our mitigation strategies to ensure proper solutions are implemented across the agency (stakeholders).
 It stresses the need for front-end assessment and planning.

-In direct response to this recommendation by the FAAC, the FAA has asked the Aviation Rulemaking Advisory Committee (ARAC) to provide advice and recommendations on how to prioritize rulemaking projects.
-The notice of the new task and request for industry participation was published in the Federal Register on April 19, 2011.
-Industry responded positively to the request, enabling the Committee to create the Rulemaking Prioritization Working Group, which consists of members representing all facets of the aviation industry.
+In direct response to this recommendation by the FAAC, the FAA asked the Aviation Rulemaking Advisory Committee (ARAC) to provide advice and recommendations on how to prioritize rulemaking projects.
+The notice of the original task and request for industry participation was published in the Federal Register on April 19, 2011.
+Industry responded positively to the request, enabling the Committee to create the Rulemaking Prioritization Working Group (RPWG), which consists of members representing all facets of the aviation industry.

 Child safety for air travel